Post Summary: Things to do in Japan

 Meet Tetsujin 28 Robot

-One of the best things to do in Kobe is meet Tetsujin 28 Robot.
-The towering 59-feet-tall figure of Tetsujin 28 Robot is a symbol of strength and resilience of the city of Kōbe.
-The effects of the 1996 Hanshin Earthquake hit Kōbe badly, but the disaster was never going to stop the people of Kōbe.
+The towering 59-foot-tall figure of Tetsujin 28 Robot symbolizes the strength and resilience of the city of Kōbe.
+The effects of the 1996 Hanshin Earthquake hit Kōbe badly, but the disaster would never stop the people of Kōbe.
+After much rebuilding and community coming together, Tetsujin 28 was erected in one of the city’s parks to protect the city from further destruction.

-After much rebuilding and coming together of the community, Tetsujin 28 was erected in one of the city’s parks to protect the city from further destruction.
-The original manga was created in 1960 by Mitsuteru Yokohama, a Kōbe local, and is the tale of a robot who helps stop baddies.
+The original manga, created in 1960 by Mitsuteru Yokohama, a Kōbe local, tells the tale of a robot who helps stop baddies.
 The robots’ location in Wakamatsu Park was also intended to bring more tourists to an area torn apart by the earthquake.

 Eat some world-famous Kōbe beef

 Kōbe beef is a delicacy around the world.
-Fatty, well-marbled, Kōbe beef comes in various forms: teppanyaki, shabu-shabu, even as sashimi (yep, that’s raw).
+Fatty, well-marbled Kōbe beef comes in various forms: teppanyaki, shabu-shabu, and even sashimi (yep, that’s raw).
 Kōbe beef, a registered trademark, is just one of many Japanese types of wagyu (Japanese beef).
+If it’s to be called Kōbe beef, the marbling ratio has to be just so, the cattle themselves have to have been raised in Hyōgo Prefecture, and several other strict guidelines apply to this foodie favorite.

 Sip sake at Nada-Gogō

-Not only is this area fun to walk around, complete with wooden brewery buildings, museums, and traditional houses, but the sake tasting?
+Nada-Gogō (meaning “Five Villages of Nada”) is an area famous in Japan for its sake – Japanese alcohol made from fermented rice.
+Not only is this area fun to walk around, complete with wooden brewery buildings, museums, and traditional houses but the sake tasting?
 Yeah, you’ve got to come here.
 If alcohol is your thing, then this is going to be one of the best things to do in Kōbe for you.

 Three of the five villages are located within the boundaries of Kōbe City itself.
 These are Uozaki-gō, Mikage-gō, and Nishi-gō.
 This is where you’ll find the most sake breweries, where tours and tastings can be arranged.
 (The other villages are called Nishinomiya-gō and Imazu-gō).

 Nada-Gogō is famous because it’s vast, accounting for a quarter of all sake made in Japan.
-Dating back around 700 years to 1330, the breweries here use famous sake-making rice called yamada nishiki.
+Dating back around 700 years to 1330, the breweries here use famous sake-making rice called Yamada Nishiki.
 The water that flows from Mount Rokkō and mountain winds act to cool and slow the fermentation process.

 Things to do in Tokyo